Boldam/My-resume/README.md

 # My-resume
+A multi page resume website project
-First practical project using only HTML
+Final practical project using only HTML proceeding to CSS next